Time series saliency maps: explaining models across multiple domains: Conclusions

 \section{Conclusions}

-We introduced a novel generalization of the Integrated Gradients method, which enables saliency map generation in any invertible differentiable transform domain, including complex spaces.
+We introduce a novel generalization of the Integrated Gradients method, which enables saliency map generation in any invertible, differentiable transform domain, including complex spaces.
 As transforms capture high-level interactions between input points, our methods enhance model explainability, especially in time-series data where individual time-point features are often uninformative.
-We demonstrated versatility of Cross-domain Integrated Gradients, applying it on a diverse set of time-series tasks, model architectures and explanation target domains.
-Fields where time signals are extensively used, such as healthcare, finance and environmental monitoring, could benefit from domain-specific saliency maps.
-In particular, with the recent rise of time-series foundation models, our method provides a strong investigation tool for inspecting model behavior.
+We demonstrated the versatility of Cross-Domain Integrated Gradients, applying it to a diverse set of time-series tasks, model architectures, and explanation target domains.
+Fields where time signals are extensively used, such as healthcare, finance, and environmental monitoring, could benefit from domain-specific saliency maps.
+In particular, with the recent rise of time-series foundation models, our method provides a powerful investigative tool for examining model behavior.
 We release an open-source library to enable broader adoption of cross-domain time-series explainability.